 There is something powerful that occurs during these moments of shattering.
 Somehow, all the pain and resistance inside us is brought to the surface and then wiped away.
-Despite the suffering and destruction, there is a letting go of all the unnecessary bits, a stripping down to essentials that leads us to a great inner clarity.
+Despite the suffering and destruction, there is a letting go of all the unnecessary bits, a stripping down to essentials that leads us to a remarkable inner clarity.

 According to the tradition, the keruvim (cherubs) over the Ark in the Temple were fashioned facing each other, cleaving one to the other.
 However, the Midrash tells us that whenever Israel failed to fulfill the Will of God, the keruvim would suddenly miraculously turn away in opposite directions.
 Yet, on the original Tisha B’Av, when the Babylonians entered the Holy of Holies in the Temple, they found that the two keruvim were still locked in an intimate embrace.